vinifmor/bauh/README.md

 ##### Required dependencies
 - `fuse`: the package name may vary from distribution
+- `qt5dxcb-plugin` (or equivalent): the package name may vary from distribution

 ##### Steps
 - Download the .AppImage file attached with the latest release from https://github.com/vinifmor/bauh/releases.